-A speeding train ran off the tracks outside the northern Spanish city of Santiago de Compostela, killing at least 80 passengers.
+A speeding train ran off the tracks outside the northern Spanish city of Santiago de Compostela on Wednesday, killing at least 80 people, officials said.

 So far 73 bodies have been recovered from the scene in Spain's Galicia region, while four people died in hospital, a spokeswoman for Galicia supreme court said Thursday, according to the BBC.

 More than 160 people were injured, at least 30 of them seriously.
 Emergency services personnel continued to search for people still trapped in the wreckage throughout the night.

 "The scene is shocking, it's Dante-esque," Alberto Nunez Feijoo, the head of the Galicia region, said in a radio interview late Wednesday, according to the Guardian.

 Spain's prime minister, Mariano Rajoy, who was born in Santiago, visited the scene of the accident on Thursday.